Lu Xun: Early career

-In 1925, Lu began what may have been his first meaningful romantic relationship, with one of his students at the Beijing Women's College, Xu Guangping.
+In 1925, Lu Xun began what may have been his first meaningful romantic relationship, with one of his students at the Beijing Women's College, Xu Guangping.
 In March 1926 there was a mass student protest against the warlord Feng Yuxiang's collaboration with the Japanese.
 The protests degenerated into a massacre, in which two of Lu's students from Beijing Women's College were killed.
 Lu's public support for the protesters forced him to flee from the local authorities.
 Later in 1926, when the warlord troops of Zhang Zuolin and Wu Peifu took over Beijing, Lu left northern China and fled to Xiamen.

-After arriving in Xiamen, later in 1926, Lu began teaching at Xiamen University, but was disappointed by the petty disagreements and unfriendliness of the university's faculty.
-During the short time he lived in Xiamen, Lu wrote his last collection of fiction, Old Tales Retold (which was not published until several years later), and most of his autobiography, published as Dawn Blossoms Plucked at Dusk.
-He also published a collection of prose poetry, Wild Grass.
+After arriving in Xiamen, later in 1926, Lu Xun began teaching at Xiamen University, but was disappointed by the petty disagreements and unfriendliness of the university's faculty.
+During the short time he lived in Xiamen, Lu Xun wrote his last collection of fiction, Old Tales Retold, which would not be published until several years later, and most of his autobiography, published as Dawn Blossoms Plucked at Dusk.
+He also published a collection of prose poetry, entitled Wild Grass.

-In January 1927, he and Xu moved to Guangzhou, where he was hired as the head of the Zhongshan University Chinese literature department.
-His first act in his position was to hire Xu as his "personal assistant", and to hire one of his old classmates from Japan, Xu Shoushang, as a lecturer.
-While in Guangzhou, he edited numerous poems and books for publication, and served as a guest lecturer at Whampoa Academy.
-He made contacts within the Kuomintang and the Chinese Communist Party through his students.
+In January 1927, Lu Xun and Xu moved to Guangzhou, where he was hired as the head of the Chinese literature department at Sun Yat-sen University.
+His first act in his position was to hire Xu as his personal assistant, as well as Xu Shoushang, one of his old classmates from Japan, as a lecturer.
+While in Guangzhou, he edited multiple poems and books for publication, and served as a guest lecturer at Whampoa Academy.
+Through his students, he established connections within both the Kuomintang and Chinese Communist Party (CCP).

 After the Shanghai massacre in April 1927, he attempted to secure the release of several students through the university, but failed.
 His failure to save his students led him to resign from his position at the university, and he left for the Shanghai International Settlement in September 1927.
 By the time he left Guangzhou, he was one of the most famous intellectuals in China.

 In 1927 Lu was considered for the Nobel Prize in Literature, for the short story The True Story of Ah Q, despite a poor English translation and annotations that were nearly double the size of the text.
 Lu rejected the possibility of accepting the nomination.
 Later, he renounced writing fiction or poetry in response to China's deteriorating political situation and his own poor emotional state, and restricted himself to writing argumentative essays.